-Notaries often encounter documents that will be sent to another country.
-While you notarize these documents the same as any other, you may be asked if you can provide something called an “Apostille” for the document.
+Notaries often encounter documents that are meant for other countries.
+While these documents are notarized in the same way as others from different countries, you may be asked if you can provide something called an “Apostille” for the document.

 An Apostille is a certificate — often attached to the document by an appropriate government official after it is notarized.
 While you are not responsible for obtaining an Apostille, signers often ask about them, so it’s helpful to understand what they are and how they work.